 This is a performance comparison of the the three most useful protocols for networks file shares on Linux with the latest software.
 I have run sequential and random benchmarks and tests with rsync.
 The main reason for this post is that i could not find a proper test that includes SSHFS.

-The hardware side of the server is based on an Dell mainboard wit a Intel i3-3220, so a fairly old 2 core / 4 threads CPU.
-It also does NOT support the AES-NI extensions (which would increase the AES performance noticeably) the encryption happens completely in software instead.
+The hardware side of the server is based on an Dell mainboard with an Intel i3-3220, so a fairly old 2 core / 4 threads CPU.
+It also does not support the AES-NI extensions (which would increase the AES performance noticeably) the encryption happens completely in software.

 As storage two HDDs in BTRFS RAID1 were used, it does not make a difference though, because the tests are staged to hit almost always the cache on the server, so only the protocol performance counts.